Progressive Conservative Party of Canada: Ideology

 Blue Tories, on the other hand, were originally members of the Tory elite drawn from the commercial classes in Montreal and Toronto.
 Prior to World War II, they were generally conservative in social policy, and classically liberal in economic policy.
-From 1964 on, this cadre came to identify more with neo-liberal influences in the US Republican Party, as espoused by Barry Goldwater and Ronald Reagan, and the Thatcherite leadership in the British Conservative Party, as represented by Sir Keith Joseph and Margaret Thatcher.
+From 1964 on, this cadre came to identify more with neoliberal influences in the US Republican Party, as espoused by Barry Goldwater and Ronald Reagan, and the Thatcherite leadership in the British Conservative Party, as represented by Sir Keith Joseph and Margaret Thatcher.
 They have come to be termed—in the Canadian lexicon—as neoconservatives.
-However, there are also Blue Tories who identify strongly with the Monarchy in Canada and other traditional institutions.
+However, there are also Blue Tories who identify strongly with the monarchy in Canada and other traditional institutions.
 In Canada, Blue Tories include Ralph Klein and Mike Harris.

 From 1891 until the party's dissolution, Red Tories generally dominated the highest rungs of the party and its leadership.
 The emerging neoconservatives of the 1970s were significantly reduced in numbers in the party by the late 1980s, and many of the disaffected drifted towards neoliberalism and parties with a neoconservative bent, such as the Reform Party of Canada.
-When the PC party held power at the federal level, it never truly embraced Reaganomics and its crusade against "big government" as vociferously as was done in the USA.
+When the PC party held power at the federal level, it never truly embraced Reaganomics and its crusade against "big government" as vociferously as was done in the United States.

 Canadian neoconservatives lean more towards individualism and economic liberalism.
 Support for the Canadian Alliance and its predecessor the Reform Party of Canada derived principally from this group, and that support carried forward into the new Conservative Party of Canada.
 The success of the neoconservative movement in using the label "Conservative" has brought into debate the very definition of conservatism in Canada today.
 Although adhering to economic philosophies similar to those originally advanced by 19th-century liberals (known confusingly as both neoliberalism and neoconservatism), the Canadian Alliance agreed to the name "Conservative Party of Canada" for the new party.